Getting to Airlie Beach in Australia - Whitsundays, Australia

 You will disembark from the Sunlander in Proserpine which is located about 25 km from Airlie Beach.

-Getting to Airlie Beach by Train - Spirit of Queensland
+Getting to Airlie Beach in Australia by Train - Spirit of Queensland

 Queensland Rail's brand new Tilt Train fleet was launched in October 2013 and focuses on relaxation, comfort and modern facilities.
 Connecting visitors to major tourist destinations such as Airlie Beach from South East to Central Queensland, the new Spirit of Queensland train boasts an Australian first, the revolutionary seats that convert to a lie-flat bed.